swisnl/json-api-server/README.md

 * A translation model: not mandatory.
 If you won't use it.
 You can just delete it after generating
 * An API controller
     * Should extend the BaseApiController
+* A routes file where the all the CRUD actions are defined
 * A repository for your model
     * Could extend the BaseApiRepository
 * A policy for checking permissions
-* 1 test
+* 1 test for checking if a user has permissions for the endpoint

-If everything is generated, all you have to do is write some endpoints for your new controller and you're good to go.

 You'll be able to do the basic CRUD actions without writing anything.